What Is Home Equity? A Comprehensive Guide

 • You continue living in your home as a renter

-Since the new owner often takes care of essential repairs, property tax, and property insurance, sell-and-stay transactions can be an attractive option for those who want to access more of their home’s equity while continuing to live there.
+Since the new owner often takes care of essential repairs, property tax, and property insurance, a sell and stay transaction can be an attractive option for those who want to access more of their home’s equity while continuing to live there.

 Risks of Borrowing Against Home Equity: Is It Worth It?